Why an MSP can help fight back against the Skills Shortage across the US Clean Energy Movement

 Fight Back Against the Skills Shortage

-Through the implementation of a collaborative global talent pipeline, our Managed Service Provider (MSP) program, Orion works closely with clients to attract people from other sectors worldwide in a strategic and managed way.
-By outsourcing recruitment via our MSP program, clients can leverage best practice, including candidate attraction, resource mobility, sector transitions, innovative re-skilling, mentoring, incentivised delivery, workforce planning, redeployment and retention strategies.
+Through the implementation of a collaborative global talent pipeline, our Managed Service Provider (MSP) program assists clients in attracting people from other sectors across the globe, in a strategic and managed way.
+By outsourcing recruitment via our MSP program, clients can leverage best practice, including candidate attraction, global mobility, sector transitions, innovative re-skilling, mentoring, incentivised delivery, workforce planning, redeployment and retention strategies.

-Our MSP program allows clients to engage an expanded network of recruitment firms, at the same time consolidating reporting, vacancy management, screening, selection and candidate coordination, which removes a huge administrative burden from their workload.
+Our MSP program allows clients to engage an expanded network of recruitment firms at the same time, consolidating reporting, vacancy management, screening, selection and candidate coordination, removing a huge administrative burden from their workload.

-Introducing a bespoke technology platform, our team documents the deliverables, processes and incentives while analytics and key performance indicators are used on an ongoing basis to enhance service delivery, establish set outcomes and share cross-project and industry learning.
+Introducing a bespoke technology platform, our team documents the deliverables, processes, and incentives.
+Analytics and key performance indicators are used on an ongoing basis to enhance service delivery, establish set outcomes and share cross-project learning.

 Key Benefits of a Robust MSP

-In order to bring maximum value to clients - providing a constant stream of qualified people, where and when they’re needed - our MSP programs are 100% flexible.
+In order to bring maximum value to clients - providing a constant stream of qualified people where and when they’re needed - our MSP solutions are 100% flexible.
 They can be adjusted to enhance a variety of key areas:

 The benefits of a well-executed MSP program are numerous.
 Clients enjoy a host of measurable wins, including improved attraction, reduction in costs and drastically decreased hiring times.
-Consistent screening, selection and on-boarding, too, improve resourcing effectiveness.
+Consistent screening, selection and on-boarding also improve resourcing effectiveness.

-With talent pool expansion activities optimised, clients will see their potential pool of talent widen from local to global (taking advantage of Orion’s vast cross-industry reach), while long term workforce planning will safeguard the sector’s future.
+With talent pool expansion activities optimised, clients will see their potential pool of talent widen from local to global (taking advantage of Orion’s vast cross-sector reach), while long term workforce planning will help safeguard the sector’s future.

 Ready to Take Control of Your Workforce?